alxndr13/isitup/README.md

 # isitup
 Tool written in Go, which checks the Availability of defined Services or Resources - sends a Message via a Telegram Bot, if a service is offline

+Sends only one Message in 10 Minutes if a Service is down at multiple scans.
+When its up again, you'll receive a Message.

 # Usage
 ```
 Usage of ./isitup: